Unpacking the flood crisis

 Supervised Machine Learning Model

-The urban maps referenced later in Chapter 2 were used as base GeoJSON files for the 1,445 datasets generated.
-Each locality was subdivided into regions of varying sizes to capture a broad spectrum of urban densities.
+The urban maps referenced later were used as base GeoJSON files for the 1,445 datasets generated.
+Each locality was subdivided into varying-sized regions to capture a broad spectrum of urban densities.
 The wide variation in total ground surface area—ranging from 2.7% to 12%—across flood-prone localities in Mumbai made this approach ideal for dataset creation.
 The inputs were as follows –

 Inputs